RaoHamzaTariq/Power-BI-Projects/Traffic Management Project/readme.md

 Data sourced from [Maven Analytics](https://mavenanalytics.io/challenges/drive-safe-challenge/22).

 ## Conclusion:
-The Traffic Management Dashboard offers critical insights into traffic accidents, aiding in the development of targeted strategies to improve road safety and reduce accidents.
+The Traffic Accidents Dashboard offers critical insights into traffic accidents, aiding in the development of targeted strategies to improve road safety and reduce accidents.
 Understanding the identified patterns and factors is essential for effective traffic management initiatives.

 For more information or inquiries, contact the development team or designated support personnel.